-The increasingly pervasive use of IT and knowledge technologies is altering the rules of post-modern competition, causing a complex transformation of society, businesses, universities, industries and competitive environments.
+The increasingly pervasive use of IT and knowledge technologies is altering the rules of post-modern competition, causing a complex transformation of society, businesses, universities, industries, and competitive environments.

-The ambidexterity of start-ups and innovative small and medium-sized enterprises has completely changed the rules of R&D processes.
-The strong increase in disruptive technological changes they introduced, is pushing all economic, social and institutional actors to develop dynamic capacities, in order to support the processes of exploration and application of new knowledge, solutions and technologies.
-To this must be added the need to respond effectively to increasingly complex and diversified social needs.
+The sharp increase in disruptive technological changes introduced by start-ups and innovative small and medium-sized enterprises (whose ambidexterity has completely changed the rules of R&D processes), is pushing all economic, social and institutional actors to develop dynamic capabilities, in order to support the processes of exploration and application of new knowledge, solutions, and technologies.
+On top of that, there's the need to respond effectively to increasingly complex and diversified social needs.
 In particular, the growing demands of stakeholders are raising the awareness that a competitive model based solely on maximising production capacity and reducing costs can only generate a temporary advantage.
-As underlined in the Fair and Sustainable Wellbeing Framework (Bes) promoted by ISTAT, and mentioned in the economic and financial Documents following the approval of Law 163/2016, research and innovation determine, indirectly, the overall well-being, and they also underpin social and economic progress.
-Recalling the United Nations Framework Convention on Climate Change (UNFCCC), the sustainable management of R&D processes and, in particular, technology transfer, can be the main driver of change, giving rise to a new managerial and social paradigm defined by the literature as "Sustainable Innovation".
+As underlined in the Fair and Sustainable Wellbeing Framework (Bes) promoted by ISTAT, and mentioned in the economic and financial Documents following the approval of Law 163/2016, research and innovation do determine, although indirectly, the overall well-being, as they do underpin social and economic progress.
+Recalling the United Nations Framework Convention on Climate Change (UNFCCC), the sustainable management of R&D processes and, in particular, technology transfer, can be the main driver of change, giving rise to a new managerial and social paradigm defined in literature as "Sustainable Innovation".